Crackedizzy/ml-mini-projects/README.md

-# ml-mini-projects
-A collection of machine learning workshop notebooks from my university coursework
+# 🧠 Machine Learning Mini Projects

-This repository contains selected workshop notebooks from my university coursework, focusing on machine learning techniques such as classification, evaluation metrics, and model experimentation.
+This repository contains selected workshop notebooks from my university coursework in machine learning.
+Each notebook focuses on applying core ML concepts such as model building, evaluation, and comparison using real-world datasets.

+These workshops reflect hands-on learning and showcase the progression of my skills across classification tasks, metric interpretation, and supervised learning pipelines.

+---

+## 📂 Project Structure

+---

-## 📁 Contents
+## 📊 Contents

-### 🔹 Workshop 10
+### 🔹 Workshop 10 – Classification Models & Evaluation
-- Built and evaluated multiple classification models
-- Used a given dataset to compare accuracy, precision, recall, and F1-score
+- Task: Compare multiple classification models using accuracy, precision, recall, and F1-score
+- Techniques: Train/test split, confusion matrix, classification report
+- Dataset: CSV dataset provided during module workshop (uploaded or referenced inside notebook)

-### 🔹 Workshop 11
+### 🔹 Workshop 11 – Supervised Learning
-- Implemented basic ML models for a supervised task
+- Task: Build and tune basic machine learning models for a classification problem
-- Tested model performance and tuned parameters
+- Techniques: Model fitting, basic parameter tuning, metric tracking
+- Dataset: UCI-like tabular dataset (included or linked within notebook)

+---

+## 📦 Datasets

+The datasets used in these workshops were provided as part of university lab sessions.
+Where possible, datasets have been embedded or linked directly inside each notebook.
+If a dataset is not included for licensing reasons, instructions are provided inside the notebook for how to obtain it.

+---

-## 🛠️ Tools Used
+## 🛠️ Tools & Libraries

-- Python
+- Python 3.x
+- Jupyter Notebook
+- pandas
-- Scikit-learn
+- scikit-learn
-- Pandas
+- matplotlib
-- Jupyter Notebooks
+- seaborn

+---

+## 🧠 Future Additions

+- More ML workshops from future modules
+- Mini projects based on open Kaggle datasets
+- Simple experiments with tuning and cross-validation

+---